 As a mother, one faces various challenges related to breastfeeding.
 Foremost being convincing oneself that breastfeeding as an innate primal instinct is the most favorable mode of feeding for the baby.
 There are many of myths which are family oriented but few are even started by medical professionals as well.
 Let us take few of them which are generally prevalent among mothers and their relatives.
+And if you have questions regarding free breast pump covered by insurance, make sure to contact your insurance provider.

 Myth 1 : Ghutti helps the baby to digest the feed.